pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 - **Add the cluster configuration file (`clusters.toml`) to the following location on the HPC under your account (`~/.config/row/clusters.toml`).**
 - Modify the `clusters.toml` file to fit your HPC (Example: Replace the <ADD_YOUR_HPC_NAME_STRING> values with your custom values.)
 - Modify the `workflow.toml` file to fit your HPC (Example: Replace the <ADD_YOUR_HPC_NAME> and <ADD_YOUR_CHARGE_ACCOUNT_NAME> values with your custom values.)
-- Modify the `workflow.toml`file to your partitions
+- If you need to add custom parts to the slurm submission script, or modify the `workflow.toml` file to your partitions, you can do that with the below addition to the `workflow.toml` file.

 ```bash
 custom = ["","--partition='cpu-1, cpu-1, cpu-3'"]
 ```

-The cluster partitions can be ones that are made up, to select the proper memory per CPU or CPU, and the real paritions can be specificed in the `workflow.toml` file, under the `custom` section (see below and in the `workflow.toml` file).
+If needed, the cluster partitions can be ones that are made up, to select the proper memory per CPU or GPU, and the real paritions can be specificed in the `workflow.toml` file, under the `custom` section (see below and in the `workflow.toml` file).
+In the near future, `row` may encorporate a feature to select the job memory at the `workflow.toml` file, but this can be a workaround until that is available, and be used as a good example without providing any HPC details.
 - Note: The `clusters.toml` file currently sets the memory based only on the partitions.
 - This can also be done if >1 or more partitions is needed.